TiendaNube/api-docs/resources/transaction.md

 ### Transaction Failure Codes

-The following list contains all the Transaction failures codes currently supported by our platform.
+The following list contains all the Transaction failures codes currently supported by our platform, organized by data groups.

 ### Consumer